cvxpy/cvxpy/doc/source/tutorial/intro/index.rst

 The problem variables are updated as usual for the type of solution found (i.e., optimal, unbounded, or infeasible).

-If the solver completely fails to solve the problem, CVXPY throws an exception.
+If the solver completely fails to solve the problem, CVXPY throws a ``SolverError`` exception.
 If this happens you should try using other solvers.
 See the discussion of :ref:`solvers` for details.